3ntity/SimpleMotd/simple_motd/Readme.txt

-Created by _Entity and Tomeylr
+Created by _Entity and Tomelyr

 Not to be redistributed or sold.
 DO NOT edit this and release it as "Your Own"